The outdoor centre with a difference

 - Explore the environment and local area through a range of exciting activities and in-depth nature connection

 - Our flexible approach enables individuals to have their own experiences as well as feeling taken care of in community

-- Open enrolment weeks support the work Camas does with groups from disadvantaged areas
+- Open enrollment weeks support the work Camas does with groups from disadvantaged areas

 Our open weeks include –